Learn about the Alabama education requirements for real estate licensing and renewal.

 - Alabama real estate salesperson license: 60 hours of Pre-Licensing Education

 - Alabama real estate broker license: 60 hours of Broker Pre-Licensing Education + hold an active real estate salesperson license in any state for at least 24 months of 36-month period immediately preceding the date of application.

 - Students in Alabama have 6 months to pass the state exam after completing the course.
 Many students enroll in Exam Prep to improve their score and the likelihood they pass on the first try.

-- Alabama requires an additional 30 hours post-license real estate course within the first 12 months of licensure for active licensees and within 12 months for inactive licensees for the salesperson license
+- Alabama requires an additional 30 hours post-license real estate course within the first 6 months of licensure for active licensees and within 12 months for inactive licensees for the salesperson license

 - Final exams: Your final course exam must be proctored for qualifying education